 DMin students who have previously earned credit for doctoral-level academic work (beyond the basic theological degree) that includes study, practice of ministry, and evaluation may apply for credit for this work.
-All requests for transfer of credit are made to the assistant dean for academic affairs.
+All requests for transfer of credit should be directed to the Office of the Academic Dean.
 Ordinarily, a student can transfer no more than two courses into the DMin program.
 No credit will be given for academic work completed more than five years prior to a student's matriculation.